Drele11ven/Algorithm-Learning-Journey/Sorting Algorithms/Insertion Sort/README-INSERTION-SORT.md

 ![Example Image](https://upload.wikimedia.org/wikipedia/commons/0/0f/Insertion-sort-example-300px.gif)

 Insertion Sort is a simple and intuitive sorting algorithm that builds the final sorted array one element at a time.
 It is often compared to the way one might sort playing cards in their hands.
-While not the most efficient for large datasets, Insertion Sort is efficient for small datasets or mostly sorted arrays, with a time complexity of O(n^2) in the worst case.
+While not the most efficient for large datasets, Insertion Sort is efficient for small datasets or mostly sorted arrays, with a time complexity of O(n^2) in the worst case...

 ## Origins and History